 CONFERENCE VENUE AND ORGANISER

-The Conference will take place in Viljandi.
+The Conference took place in Viljandi.
 The main organiser – Estonian Native Crafts Department at the University of Tartu Viljandi Culture Academy – sees its mission in maintaining and promoting local traditions through preserving/re-inventing inherited skills and crafts techniques and revitalising them in contemporary environments.
 The department offers study programmes on BA and MA level on Estonian native textiles, construction and metalwork.